m-decoster/VGT-SL-Dictionary/README.md

 This demo has been repurposed for several events.
 Some of these events were in Dutch, some in English.

 - `DagVanDeWetenschap2023` branch [Dutch]: For the Dag Van De Wetenschap on November 26th 2023.
 - `SignON_EASIER_EC` branch [English]: For the SignON - EASIER workshop at the European Commission on November 29th 2023.
-TBA.

 ## Installation